Skip to main content

 #

-Portfolio rebalancing is the process of realigning the weightings of a portfolio of assets.
-Rebalancing involves periodically buying or selling assets in a portfolio to maintain a desired level of asset allocation.
-For example, if your target allocation is 60% stocks and 40% bonds, the natural growth of the stock market might cause your portfolio to drift to 70% stocks.
-To rebalance, you would sell some stocks and buy bonds to return to the 60/40 target.
+If your target allocation is 60% stocks and 40% bonds, market growth might cause your portfolio to drift to 70% stocks.
+To rebalance, you sell some stocks and buy bonds to return to 60/40.

 Why Should I Rebalance My Portfolio?